 If you happen to fall victim to a phishing scam (it happens), immediately change your email and password on the account the phishing scam got into.
 Be sure to use your browser to locate the website, and not follow any links from previous communications.
 Next, inform the company where you hold the account to let them know what happened, chances are you weren’t the only victim, and they might be able to alert others in time.

-In our ‘what is phishing’ article, we hope to have informed you of some key points to look out for when it comes to phishing so that you can learn to be vigilant.
 Always ensure that you are using the most updated security software, and keep your eye out for key pointers mentioned above.